 handler: async (event) => {

-// Process the event data and start the relevant workflow
+// Process the event and start workflows

 return {